keycloak/keycloak-community/design/user-profile.md

 * Select user attributes in mappers instead of supplying the key
 * Request missing information from users on demand

+It would be possible to define more user profiles per realm, with client and scopes based rules to select appropriate user profile and required attributes for request.
+This mechanism allows flexibility like defining separate user profile for Admin console, which allows an admin to create an initial user with only specifying email, then requiring user to fill in first and last names on first login (where other user profile with more required attributes will be used).

 ## User Profile SPI

 To allow user profiles to be customized an SPI will be introduced.

-The User Profile provider will be responsible for providing metadata around user profiles as well as validation of user profiles.
+The User Profile provider will be responsible for providing metadata around user profiles as well as validation of user profiles and update of the user mode.
 The API will not be covered in this design, but rather only the requirements for the API.

 The User Profile provider needs to be supplied with the following context when validating:

 * Is it a new user or update to existing user?
 * What is the source of the information (user, admin, user federation, identity brokering)
 * What scopes if any are being requested?
+* Which client requested the action?

 If validation is not passed the following information needs to be available from the provider: